 - Score is one of the biggest inputs to your PMI cost when you put less than 20% down.

-- Below 620, an FHA loan (580 with 3.5% down) is usually the path.
+- Below 620, an FHA loan (580, with its standard minimum down payment) is usually the path.

 - Your debt-to-income ratio and down payment matter alongside the score — a pre-approval shows your real number.